 - 4. UNDP ensures adherence to the SES for programming activities implemented using funds channeled through UNDP's accounts,5 regardless of implementation modality.
 In cases where implementation of the SES is found not to be adequate, UNDP will undertake appropriate measures to address shortcomings. - 5.
 UNDP programmes and projects may involve partners that contribute in-kind resources or parallel funding and apply their own policies and procedures to achieve common objectives.
 Therefore, while UNDP does not ensure compliance with the SES beyond those activities funded through UNDP's accounts, the entire programme or project is reviewed for consistency with the requirements of the SES. - 6.
-When the implementing partner6 is a government institution (National Implementation Modality or "NIM"), UN entity, inter-governmental organization, or nongovernmental organization (NGO), it is
+When the implementing partner6 is a government institution (National Implementation Modality or "NIM"), UN entity, inter-governmental organization, or nongovernmental organization (NGO), it is responsible and accountable to UNDP for overall management of the project.
+UNDP remains ultimately accountable to its Executive Board and respective donor(s) for the sound use of financial resources channeled through UNDP accounts and must ensure the quality of its support.
+Implementation of the SES is therefore integral to UNDP's quality assurance responsibilities. - 7.
+UNDP supports sustainable practices in contracting and procuring goods and services.
+Procurement of certain goods and services may at times present social and environmental risks.
+UNDP's Sustainable Procurement Policy7 seeks to identify such risks and to maximize environmental, social and economic considerations in the procurement process whenever possible.
+UNDP promotes sourcing from responsible suppliers and requires contractors to comply with, among other policies, the SES.8 - 8.
+UNDP is responsible for informing all implementing partners, responsible parties9 and relevant contract holders of their obligations to address the SES in their respective activities.

-5 Excluding pass-through funds where UNDP serves only as the Administrative Agent.
+$^{^{\}scriptscriptstyle 5}$ Excluding pass-through funds where UNDP serves only as the Administrative Agent.

-6 The "implementing partner" is the entity responsible and accountable for the overall management of a UNDPsupported project.
+6 The "implementing partner" is the entity responsible and accountable for the overall management of a UNDP-supported project.
 It is the entity to which the Administrator has entrusted the implementation of UNDP assistance specified in a signed project document along with the assumption of full responsibility and accountability to UNDP for the effective use of UNDP resources and the delivery of expected outputs.
 The Implementing Partner enters into an agreement with UNDP to manage the project and achieve the results defined in the signed project documents.
-The accountability of an Implementing Partner is: to report, fairly and accurately, on project progress against agreed work responsible and accountable to UNDP for overall management of the project.
-UNDP remains ultimately accountable to its Executive Board and respective donor(s) for the sound use of financial resources channeled through UNDP accounts and must ensure the quality of its support.
-Implementation of the SES is therefore integral to UNDP's quality assurance responsibilities.
+The accountability of an Implementing Partner is: to report, fairly and accurately, on project progress against agreed work plans in accordance with the reporting schedule and required formats; and to maintain documentation and evidence that describes the proper and prudent use of project resources in conformity to the signed project document and in accordance with applicable regulations and procedures (e.g. SES).
+Possible Implementing Partners include government institutions (National Implementation Modality), eligible UN agencies, inter-governmental organizations (IGOs), eligible civil society organizations (CSOs), and UNDP (Direct Implementation Modality).